karayabin/universe-snapshot/universe/Ling/Light/doc/pages/light-service-container.md

 to add to the (service) container.

 All **service configuration files** should have the **.byml** file extension, which is the extension for babyYaml files.

+All **service configuration files** should be direct children of the **config/services** directory, no recursion allowed.

+The directories found inside the **config/services** are reserved for the [environment sensitive files](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/environments.md).

+If your service needs extra configuration like data, use the **config/data** directory (see the [light application recommended structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/light-application-recommended-structure.md)) document for more details.

 By convention, if the service configuration file is brought by a third-party plugin, the configuration file has the same name as the plugin.
 So for instance if the plugin is **Light_ReverseRouter**, then the corresponding